The Right Way To Take Meeting Notes

 Typing the notes into the final document as soon as possible as the information is still fresh in your memory is good for expanding the minute further.
 If you wait for a few days you might be struggling to have a good final minute document.

-Since 2020 when Covid-19 set the world on panic mode with the lockdown and reduction in physical gathering, a lot of meetings have gone remote using technology.
-It is common to have a board meeting with the attendees in their respective homes or elsewhere to attend meetings on computer apps.
+Since 2020 when Covid-19 set the world in panic mode with the lockdown and reduction in physical gatherings, a lot of meetings have gone remote using technology.

 These virtual meetings also require minutes just like the physical meetings.
 However, there are a few things to consider to ensure you produce useful minutes.

-To begin, you must find a quiet comfortable place devoid of rancour and distractions.
 If you are working from home and family members are present, politely let them know you have a meeting to attend so they would be aware not to be a disturbance.

 You will take minutes as effectively as during physical meetings if you take these tips seriously.